Architecture

 A Practical Zero Trust Approach for OT

-Phase 1 — Eliminate implicit trust at the IT/OT boundary and within OT zones.
+Phase 1, Eliminate implicit trust at the IT/OT boundary and within OT zones.
 Implement segmentation that requires explicit policy decisions for every cross-zone communication.
 Audit all communications against documented justifications.
 Eliminate any "trust because you are on the network" access patterns.

-Phase 3 — Apply device identity where protocol support allows.
+Phase 3, Apply device identity where protocol support allows.
 Enable certificate-based authentication on OPC UA connections, TLS on supported engineering software connections, and CIP Security on supported Rockwell controllers.
 Build toward a model where device identity supplements network location as an access criterion.

-Phase 4 — Extend least-privilege to operational functions.
+Phase 4, Extend least-privilege to operational functions.
 Define access roles that scope authorization to specific systems and specific operations rather than broad platform-level access.
 Implement PAM tools that enforce these scopes and record privileged sessions.

 The Realistic Outcome

-A mature OT Zero Trust program will not look like the Zero Trust architecture your cloud security vendor demonstrates.
-It will be adapted, pragmatic, and designed around the primacy of safety and availability.
-But it will achieve the core Zero Trust objective: replacing implicit, location-based trust with explicit, identity-verified, continuously monitored access — at every layer where that is compatible with the requirements of the industrial process.
+But it will achieve the core Zero Trust objective: replacing implicit, location-based trust with explicit, identity-verified, continuously monitored access, at every layer where that is compatible with the requirements of the industrial process.
+That is a significantly more defensible architecture than the flat, perimeter-dependent model that most OT environments currently operate.

 Beacon Security provides OT security architecture design services, including Zero Trust adaptation for industrial environments, micro-segmentation implementation, and OT PAM program development.
 Contact us to design a Zero Trust approach suited to your operational constraints.